huuaho/umg-headless/docs/codebase/apps/umg/lib/mediaCompanies.ts.md

 [app/layout.tsx](../app/layout.tsx.md) — passed to `@umg/ui` `Header` (`bannerCompanies`) and `Footer` (`companies`).

 ## Notes
-Banner logos were migrated from WP uploads to local assets; each of the three apps keeps its own copy (see `docs/components/banner-assets.md`).
+Banner logos were migrated from WP uploads to local assets; each of the three apps keeps its own copy.
 4 companies × 2 variants exist as files, but only these 3 companies are listed here (the UMG logo itself lives at `public/umg-logo*.svg`).

 ---
 *Documented at commit 1cbdce5.*